 “Being busy does not always mean real work.
 The object of work is production or accomplishment and to either of these ends there must be forethought, system, planning, intelligence and honest purpose, as well as perspiration.”Thomas edison

 Productivity and busyness are not the same.
 The goal of essentialism is downsizing what you work on to make real progress on objectives that matter.
-For example, checking emails, answering calls, exchanging texts, and attending meetings all day keeps a person busy, which prevents them from being productive.
+For example, checking new emails, answering calls, exchanging texts, and attending meetings all day keeps a person busy, which prevents them from being productive.

 To limit busyness: